shhu21/team-profile-generator/README.md

 # Description
-Creates a professional README using user input from the command line.
+Creates a team profile html page using user input from the command line.

 # Installation
 1. Clone the repository.